shieldproject/shield/docs/API.md

 - **Unable to retrieve tokens information**: an internal error occurred and should be investigated by the site administrators

+- **Authorization required**:
+  The request was made without an authenticated session or auth token.
+  See **Authentication** for more details.
+The request may be retried after authentication.

 ### POST /v2/auth/tokens